preetsanjam/Data_Analytics/7DaysOfData challenge/Day1.md

 9 156 163 166 171 176 180 **1872**

 ## 2. Box-and-whisker plot
-We can use a software to visualize the data with a box plot or a box-and-whisker plot. helping us see the data distribution at a glance.
+We can use software to visualize the data with a box plot or a box-and-whisker plot. helping us see the data distribution at a glance.
 The box plot highlights minimum and maximum values (the range), the median and the interquartile range for the data.

 The box plot highlights an outlier on a chart with an asterisk, and these will lie outside the bounds of the graph.